This Glossary is for our Audit tool. If you're looking for resources about Content Audit, you can just go ahead and navigate here instead.

 Select competitors

-Competitors are the websites that, at the moment of creating a query, are in the top 10 ranking spots in Google for your targeted word and location combination.
+Competitors are the websites that, when creating a query, are in the top 10 ranking spots in Google for your targeted word and location combination.

 The suggestions are only based on the competitors selected, and the Select Competitors option will allow you to review them.

-To choose the competitors for the analysis, click on the "Select competitors" button, and based on your knowledge and experience, select the competitors that you do want to benchmark your content against.
+To choose the competitors for the analysis, click on the "Select competitors" button, and based on your knowledge and experience, select the competitors against which you want to benchmark your content.
 Here's a list of a few tips that will help you in this process:

-• Try choosing competitors who have well-optimized content.
-In other words, rather select those that have a Content Score of 60+.
+Try choosing competitors with well-optimized content.
+In other words, select those with a Content Score of 60+.

-• Avoid selecting domains that have a high ranking place and high authority but a very low Content Score.
-It will be counterproductive to compare your content to theirs - they do not owe the high position to good SEO practices but rather to their domain's high authority - for example, Wikipedia, Quora, or Amazon.
+Avoid selecting domains with high ranking places and authority but very low Content Scores.
+Comparing your content to theirs will be counterproductive.
+These domains owe their high position not to good SEO practices but rather to their domain's high authority—for example, Wikipedia, Quora, or Amazon.

-• Select at least 3 competitors for the best results.
+Select at least three competitors for the best results.

 SERP